Prospects of Prompt Gamma-Ray Burst Polarimetry with POLAR-2: Model Fit to Synthetic Sources

 To obtain the list of detected Compton events, we first create the detected modulation curves (IV.\,B), $M(\phi,t\vert\theta_{d,\Pi},\mathbf{C},\Theta_{d,s})\equiv M(\phi,t)=dN/d\phi\,dt$, both for a completely polarized source, i.e. with $\Pi=1$ and polarization angle (PA) $\theta_{d,\Pi}=\theta_0+\theta_\Pi$, and a completely unpolarized source.
 This is done using the source photon spectrum and the detector's Compton response, $R^{\rm C}(\phi,E\vert\theta_{d,\Pi},\Theta_{d,s})=dA^C_{\rm eff}(\phi,E\vert\theta_{d,\Pi},\Theta_{d,s})/d\phi\equiv R^{\rm C}(\phi,E)$, for fully polarized and unpolarized photons,

-To obtain the modulation curve for any time-dependent PD in the interval $0\leq\Pi(t)\leq1$, we construct a weighted modulation curve
+To obtain the modulation curve for any time-dependent PD in the interval $0\leq\Pi(E,t)\leq1$, we construct a weighted modulation curve

-Here the temporal evolution of the PD is obtained from the theoretical model that depends on the dynamical and spectral model parameters, which were obtained earlier.
+Here the temporal evolution of the PD is obtained from the theoretical model, \confirm{as shown in panel (e) of Fig.\,\ref{Fig:lc-spec-fit-demo}}, that depends on the dynamical and spectral model parameters, which were obtained earlier.
 For the polarization background we only consider the CXB that dominates the energy range of the detector.
 Since it is expected to be unpolarized, we construct the background modulation curve from

 where the background photon spectrum as a function of the incident photon energy is shown in the left panel of Fig.\,\ref{fig:backgorund_input}.
 Again, we assume for simplicity that the background is constant in time and produces a constant modulation curve.
 The total number of detected events can now be obtained by integrating over $\phi$ and $t$, so that